 Federal law requires employers to report basic information on new and rehired employees within 20 days of hire to the state where the new employees work.
 Some states require it sooner.
-The information is maintained in the National Directory of New Hires, which child support agencies use to locate and issue an income withholding order for parents who owe child support.
+The information is maintained in the National Directory of New Hires, which child support agencies use to locate a parent who owes child support and issue an income withholding order.

 These resources and tools can help you understand and meet the requirements:

 Federal law requires you to collect and report these seven data elements:

 - Employee’s name